jalacloud/cybersecurity/Outcome-driven Metrics/01-level-of-preparedness.md

 #### **j.
 How many devices on your network are running end-of-life (EOL) software no longer receiving security updates?**
 - **Metric**: Percentage of devices running EOL software.
   - **Formula**: ```Percentage of EOL devices = [ Number of EOL devices / Total number of devices ] * 100```
-  - **Outcome**: Reducing this percentage over time improves security posture by minimizing unsupported software.
+  - **Outcome**: Reducing this percentage over time improves security posture by minimising unsupported software.

 #### **k.
 How often are security risk assessments conducted, and what actions are taken as a result of those assessments?**
 - **Metric 1**: Frequency of security risk assessments.